ChrisGivelas/cisc453Project/README.md

 To run our software, open up the command line to the location of main.py, and type "python main.py".

-A small window should pop up that gives the user the ability to tweak the training of our agent.
-Hitting "Run Simulation" will start the training process.
+Several statements will appear on the command line asking the user for input:
+- Training episodes are the number of epochs in this simulation.
+Each episode ends once it complete the specified number of time steps, or when all plants die
+- Time steps are the number of individual watering's that occur through out a training episode
+- Number of plants is the number of plants used in this simulation

-At the end of the training, a new directory will be created called "plots", and this directory will store line graphs containing information about each plant in the simulation.
+At the end of the training, a new directory will be created (in the same directory as main.py) called "plots", and this directory will store line graphs containing information about each plant in the simulation.
+They can be used to verify whether the training process was a success or not.